 The Beatles are the most commercially successful and critically acclaimed band in the history of popular music.
 Estimated by EMI, The Beatles have over one billion discs and tapes worldwide.

-On the 29th of August 1966 The Beatles played their last live show, it was held at the Candlestick Park in San Fransisco, U.S. Performing with only a Vox AC30 each, it has famously become a landmark.
+On the 29th of August, 1966, The Beatles played their last live show.
+It was held at the Candlestick Park in San Fransisco, U.S. Performing with only a Vox AC30 each, it has famously become a landmark.
 The saying goes that modern touring was invented fifteen minutes after this show.

 McCartney paired Bach with Donovan and found Blackbird!

-Following up the legendary St Peppers Lonely Hearts Club Band a year earlier, the days when John Lennon claimed The Beatles to be “bigger than Jesus” were long gone.
+Following the legendary ‘St Peppers Lonely Hearts Club Band’ a year earlier, the days when John Lennon claimed The Beatles to be “bigger than Jesus” were long gone.

-The White Album sold a staggering 19 x Platinum in the U.S alone and charted #1 in 6 countries.
+The ‘White Album’ sold a staggering nineteen times platinum in the U.S alone and charted at #1 in six countries.

-Today these stories have managed to get into such serious environments as Wikipedia.
+Today, these stories have managed to get into such serious environments as Wikipedia.

 Lennon would have been in stitches if he knew!